 Note

-This article shows you how to update the .NET version of an app using the isolated worker model.
-Apps that run on older versions of .NET with the in-process model can update to target .NET 8, or they can migrate from the in-process model to the isolated worker model.
+This article shows you how to update the .NET version of a function app that uses the isolated worker model.
+If your function app runs on an older version of .NET and uses the in-process model, consider the following options:

-Before you update the stack configuration for your function app in Azure, you should complete these tasks:
+Before you update the stack configuration for your function app in Azure, complete the tasks in the following sections.

-Make sure that you test and verify your function code locally on the new target version.
+Test and verify your function app code locally on the new target version.

 Use these steps to update the project on your local computer:

-Ensure you have installed the target version of the .NET SDK.
+Ensure that the target version of the .NET SDK is installed.

 Update your project's target framework to the new version.
 For C# projects, you must update the